seclab-ucr/INTANG/README.md

 Disclaimer
 ==================
 INTANG is a research-oriented project.
-Anyone using it should be aware of the potential risks and responsible for his/her own actions against the censorship authority.
+Anyone using it should be aware of the potential risks, and are responsible for their own actions against the Chinese censorship authority.

 Contact
 ==================
-Any questions could be direct to intang.box@gmail.com
+Any questions should be directed to intang.box@gmail.com.

 Paper Published
 ==================